QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 As you work through the notebooks, you may wish to reset these to the most recent version on the server.

-1. To see this, modify one of the notebooks in Jupyter, and then go back to the VS Code, which should now highlight on the left hand side that one or more modified files have been modified.
+1. To see this, modify one of the notebooks in Jupyter, and then go back to VS Code, which should now highlight on the left hand side that one or more modified files have been modified.

-2. Choose the highlighted "Source Control" pane, or use `<Ctrl+Shift+G>` then it will summarize all of the modified files.
+2. Choose the highlighted "Source Control" pane, or use `<Ctrl+Shift+G>`; then it will summarize all of the modified files.

-3. To revert back to the versions you previously downloaded, right click on the "Changes" and then choose `Discard All Changes`:
+3. To revert back to the versions you previously downloaded, right click on "Changes" and then choose `Discard All Changes`:

 ```{figure} /_static/figures/vscode_intro_7.png
 :width: 100%
 ```

-Additionally, if the notebooks themselves are modified as the lecture notes evolve, you can first discard any changes, and then either use `> Git: Pull` command or click on the arrow next to "main" (it's a bit ambiguous.
-Maybe more clear if you mention that "main" refers to the main branch?) on the bottom left of the screen to download the latest versions.
+Additionally, if the notebooks themselves are modified as the lecture notes evolve, you can first discard any changes, and then either use `> Git: Pull` command or click on the arrow next to "main" on the bottom left of the screen to download the latest versions.
+Here "main" refers to the main branch of the repo where the latest versions are hosted.

 If the `Project.toml` or `Manifest.toml` files are modified, then you may want to redo the [instantiation](install_packages) step to ensure you have the correct versions.